AWS CDK vs Terraform: Which IaC Tool Should You Use in 2026?

 terraform workspace select prod

-terraform apply # Uses prod.tfstate (completely separate)
+terraform apply # Uses prod.tfstate (completely separate)project/

 ├── main.tf